Aya-N-Elsayed/Brain_In_the_loop_analysis/extracting_info/Readme.txt

 The file resulting from analyzing the loop delay for any configuration:
      The name of the output file is:  results_(configuration).csv It has the loop delay mean, the standard deviation (SD), the confidence interval of 95\% (CT) of the loop delay, and the outliers' percentage for each pause with and                without the outliers.
+     The current results.csv files are resulting from running each pause five times for each configuration

 For only one file: